clyde-fare-ibm/edsdk-python/README.md

 ## How to build

+Note: Build/metadata is managed via `pyproject.toml` (PEP 621). `setup.py` is kept as a thin shim for the C++ extension build compatibility.

 ## Obtain the EDSDK from Canon

 Before you can use this library you need to obtain the EDSDK library from Canon.
 You can do so via their developers program: